 Performance Counselling Skills

-One very important key essential of performance counseling is active listening which involves paying attention to the various messages being sent by the other person.
+One very important key essential of performance counselling is active listening which involves paying attention to the various messages being sent by the other person.
 In the whole process, the obvious message is the ideas being communicated (cognitive message) but more hidden maybe the feelings and the concerns the other person may not be able to put clearly in words.

 Asking Questions and Responding

 The questions asked can facilitate or hinder the process of communication.
 The questions can serve several purposes: they can help in getting more information, establishing mutuality, clarifying matters, stimulating thinking.
-In the situation of counseling, questions play a very important role.
+In the situation of counselling, questions play a very important role.

-It’s a very crucial task for a manager to show empathetic approach towards employee but he has to do that and in this regard, when a manager asks an employee: “How is your son feelings now?”, he is not merely seeking information, but in fact indicating his personal concern about the health of the employee’s son and thereby expressing empathy.
+It’s a very crucial task for a manager to show an empathetic approach towards employee but he has to do that and in this regard, when a manager asks an employee: “How is your son feelings now?”, he is not merely seeking information, but in fact indicating his personal concern about the health of the employee’s son and thereby expressing empathy.